-Using litigation over Elon Musk's \$55.8 billion compensation package as a case study, we reveal the challenges courts face when evaluating the fairness of controller transactions that involve an entrepreneur's idiosyncratic vision.
+Using the litigation over Elon Musk's \$55.8 billion compensation package as a case study, we reveal the challenges courts face when evaluating the fairness of controller transactions that involve an entrepreneur's idiosyncratic vision.
 We argue that traditional valuation methods cannot accurately estimate the value of vision, as they rely heavily on common market practices and observable metrics that fail to capture the potential impact of innovative ideas.
 And this inability to establish the value of idiosyncratic vision undermines the effectiveness of entire fairness review designed to prevent unfair self-dealing, potentially penalizing beneficial transactions.

 To address these challenges, we propose several reforms that would improve the regulation of controller transactions of all types.
-We advocate for placing greater emphasis on shareholder votes when shareholders are fully informed about the transaction's financial terms.
-This adjustment would cause the MFW framework, which takes the valuation issue out of the hands of the court, to fail less often, offering deal planners the protection of the business judgment rule whenever there is confidence that the key decisionmakers have embraced the vision behind the transaction as well as its financial terms.

-We also propose reforms to court's application of the entire fairness standard of review that better reflect the court's advantages.
-When shareholders have voted in favor of vision, the defendants would receive a burden shift, and the court would not consider evidence about average asset value or common market practices.
-If the controller transaction received only the approval of the special committee, this approval would shift the burden to the plaintiffs, who could attempt to prove unfairness based on market practices and other acceptable valuation methods.
+We advocate placing greater emphasis on shareholder votes when shareholders are fully informed about the transaction's financial terms.
+This adjustment would cause the cleansing framework, which takes the valuation issue out of the hands of the court, to fail less often, offering deal planners the protection of the business judgment rule whenever there is confidence that the key decisionmakers have embraced the vision behind the transaction as well as its financial terms.
+We also propose reforms to the court's application of the entire fairness standard of review that better reflect the court's advantages.
+In particular, we propose that a disinterested shareholder vote preclude the court from considering evidence about average asset value or common market practices (and in the case of a non-freezeout transaction, cleanse the transaction of any unfairness).
+If the controller self-dealing transaction-a freezeout, a significant deal, or one with idiosyncratic vision-received only the approval of the special committee, this approval would only shift the burden to the plaintiffs, who could attempt to prove unfairness based on market practices and other acceptable valuation methods.